GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 ## User Experience

-First, user requests authorization from the device:
+First, the user requests authorization from the device:

 ![DeviceFlow1](../img/admin-guide/device-authz/device-flow-1.png)

-At the URL displayed on the screen you see an input to put code displayed also in the device.
+At the URL displayed on the screen, the user can input the displayed code in the device.

 ![DeviceFlow2](../img/admin-guide/device-authz/device-flow-2.png)

-After that, user could need to authenticate and later he has to decide whether permissions will be granted.
+After that, user could need to authenticate, then decide whether permissions will be granted.

 ![DeviceFlow3](../img/admin-guide/device-authz/device-flow-3.png)

-Finally, confirmation screen will be shown.
+Finally, the confirmation screen will be shown.

 ![DeviceFlow4](../img/admin-guide/device-authz/device-flow-4.png)

 ## How it works

-This flow is processed between device and another richer user-agent like browser and different messages are sent to the authorization server between them.
+This flow is processed between the device and another richer user-agent like the browser.
+Different messages are sent to the authorization server between them.

 ![Diagram](../img/admin-guide/device-authz/diagram.png)